Understanding V-JEPA

 V-JEPA works on video sequences.
 If you only have still images, use different methods.

-2. Requires Video Data
+2. Requires Relevant Video Data

 3. Computationally Expensive